What are they?

 What are they used for?

-The primary purpose of placing veneers is to improve the appearance of teeth.
+The primary purpose for placing veneers is to improve the appearance of teeth.

 In most cases, placing them is an elective procedure.